An adventure with the laws of the universe

 “Science makes people reach selflessly for truth and objectivity; it teaches people to accept reality, with wonder and admiration, not to mention the deep awe and joy that the natural order of things brings to the true scientist.” – Lise Meitner, Austrian-Swedish physicist.

 At Eastbourne College we believe passionately that the study of physics should be an adventure.
 It is challenging, sometimes frustrating, and often richly rewarding and satisfying.
 It appeals to the emotions and the aesthetic sense as well as to the intellect.

 The College’s state-of-the-art science centre gives all pupils access to cutting edge technology.
 All four teaching laboratories on the physics floor are fully equipped with interactive white boards, data-logging facilities and the very latest teaching aids.
-The computer network serves each laboratory as well as the computer suite.
-This can be used during lessons as part of the formal teaching programme, or outside lesson time when pupils can access the many networked physics resources.
+All pupils have a device which can be connected to our data logging equipment for analysis and exploration.